Developer(s) – 343 Industries

-Highly anticipated for a number of years until it’s release in 2012, Halo 4 was the third highest selling game of 2012, and was played by over one million people within 24 hours of it’s launch.
-It introduced a new enemy race, as well as a new range of weapons to use in combat, which make for a pretty intense experience in lieu of Halo tradition.
-Nevertheless, I was left bitterly disappointed by how little the single player experience had to offer; compared with many other Halo campaigns, it’s well below par.
+Highly anticipated for a number of years until it’s release in 2012, Halo 4 was the third highest-selling game of 2012 and was played by over one million people within 24 hours of its launch.
+It introduced a new enemy race, as well as a new range of weapons to use in combat, which makes for a pretty intense experience in lieu of Halo tradition.
+Nevertheless, I was left bitterly disappointed by how little the single-player experience had to offer; compared with many other Halo campaigns, it’s well below par.

 Graphics – 9/10

 The visuals indeed did a very good job at showing off the budget, but aside from that, there is also the basis in visual diversity, with the conceptual design of many of the varied locations, a fair few of them looking very new to the franchise, and the design of the new weapons and enemies.
 It could be argued that many elements seem recycled, such as the conceptual design of the UNSC and the Covenant, and even levels set in forests and desert lands, but to do that would be to mock every other great video game franchise that has come before it; Mario, Zelda, etc.

 Although the main story mode is extremely intense and enjoyable for the time that it lasts, which is far too short, it seemed like the best was saved for the online multiplayer, which not everyone with an Xbox 360 would be able to take advantage of.
 It doesn’t matter what amount of money players spend on the game, even two years after it’s release, an additional £40 has to be spent to get the majority of the gameplay out of it, which some may consider being a clever sales strategy, but to me, it seems very biased.